m-deroche/spotify_wrapper/README.md

-Simple spotify wrapper, add new endpoints in the request file inside of the spotify_requests class.
+Simple Spotify API wrapper, implement your desired endpoints wrappers in the request file inside of the spotify_requests class.
-The api uses a .ini file as argument to configure the wrapper.
+This API wrapper uses a .ini file as an argument for configuration purposes.
 A flask server is running to retrieve the API user token.